How to Start a YouTube Channel in 2024

 Hitting publish can be scary, but it’s the only way to learn what works and what doesn’t.
 Hit publish and be proud of the fact that you created something and shared it with the world!
 It’s like planting a seed: it’s now where it needs to be to have a chance to grow and thrive.

 In most cases, you’re not going to get a flood of views right away, and sometimes YouTube needs time to find the right audience for your videos.
-That’s where the next step comes into play.
+That’s why the next phase is important—creating a system that helps you consistently create great video content your audience will enjoy and takes the guesswork out of growing your channel.

 Here are the two most important metrics you want to pay attention to: